Tyler Stephenson Player Props: Reds vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 15th-ranked team ERA among all league pitching staffs (4.16).
+- The Cubs' 4.24 team ERA ranks 16th across all league pitching staffs.

-- The Cubs allow the fourth-fewest home runs in baseball (48 total, one per game).
+- Cubs pitchers combine to allow the fourth-fewest home runs in baseball (50 total, one per game).

-- The righty last appeared on Saturday against the Philadelphia Phillies, when he went 2 1/3 innings, allowing six earned runs while giving up six hits.
+- The left-hander last appeared on Tuesday against the New York Mets, when he tossed five innings, allowing two earned runs while giving up four hits.

-- The 31-year-old has an ERA of 7.76, with 9.1 strikeouts per nine innings, in seven games this season.
-Opponents are batting .313 against him.

 © 2023 Data Skrive.
 All rights reserved.